vcoolish/figmaai-backend/README.md

-# SurNFT Backend
+# FigmaAI Backend

-The Spring Boot application as backend for the SurNFT.
+The Spring Boot application as backend for the FigmaAI.

 ## Prerequisites